Qisheng-Tang/FruitClassifierApp/Recognition project.md

 The problem we met was the format of images can’t match the requirement of application.

 ***The solution to the problem:***
-Change some formats of pictures to jpeg or PNG.
+Change some formats of pictures to jpeg or PNG .